 The usual risks with smaller companies exist with this VCT offer.
 For instance, VCT investments are illiquid and capital is at risk.
 Investors should only invest money they can afford to lose.
 The value of tax relief will depend on the circumstances of the individual investor and tax rules could change in future.

 A specific risk with these VCTs is the change in investment strategy.
 The expertise Mobeus has hired and the wider changes made to the team alleviate this concern to some extent.

 There is an initial charge of 3.25% before early bird discount and Wealth Club saving of 0.75%.

-There is an early bird discount of 1% on the initial charge until 3 November 2017 or until the VCTs have raised £50 million in total, whichever is earlier.
-So, if you invest early through Wealth Club, the initial charge is just 1.5% rather than 3.25%.
+There is an early bird discount of 1% on the initial charge until 3 November 2017 or until the VCTs have raised £50 million in total, whichever is earlier - note as at 1 November 2017 the early bird discount is no longer available.

 The annual charges vary for each Mobeus VCT.
 The annual management fee ranges from 2.0% to 2.4%.
 More detail can be found in the Securities Note.
 There are annual fixed fees ranging from £104,432 to £170,000.

 Mobeus is entitled to an annual performance fee of 20% but the hurdle rates differ for each VCT.
 Full details are in the Securities Note.
 There is a share buyback facility.
 Typically, the shares will be repurchased at a discount of around 10% to NAV.
 This is subject to change.
 During the five years in which the share buyback facility has been in place, investors have sold shares back at a 10% discount.

 NEW!
 Annual rebate when you invest through Wealth Club